StefanBelic1/Mono_QA_task/BUG_REPORT.md

 ### Steps to Reproduce
 1. Log in to the application (https://demo.baasic.com/angular/starterkit-photo-gallery/login).
 2. Open My Album (e.g., "TestAlbum").
-3. Click on any image within your album.
+3. Click on first image within your album.

 ### Expected Result
 The selected image should open in a detailed view.